 What I originally was disappointed in going to, I came out an hour and forty five minutes later being quite satisfied by this new information.
 If I'm ever in the area of one, I will totally go to a Presidential Library.

 Other semi-conference related, but not so specific things I learned are: everyone has presentation troubles in some way, like verbal crutches (umm, uh, and um uh... unnecessary words that fill up empty space), going over time limits when not reading a script, and not having tested powerpoint images and movies prior to presentation time (sometimes your pictures are way too small to properly see in the audience).
 As a student, I see this a lot, and am glad it happens in the professional world as well.
-While certainly not desired by any means, it makes me feel better that it pretty much happens to everyone,
+While certainly not desired by any means, it makes me feel better that it pretty much happens to everyone, as I am guilty for doing these on occasion as well.
+I continue to maintain that it is important to work on these elements (especially making sure that everything is working on powerpoint as that happens to be a pet peeve of mine).

 * elsewhere is the homepage of the NCPH which is located at http://www.ncph.org